 NBC News has re-upped David Gregory as anchor of its Sunday Beltway show “Meet the Press.”

 Gregory’s been the show’s host for the past four years.
-He replaced Tim Russert, who had the gig for 16 years; he died on the job in June of 2008.
+He replaced Tim Russert, who had the gig for 16 years until he died on the job in June 2008.

-This TV season to date, “Meet with Press” is averaging about 3.2 million viewers — second to the CBS Sunday Beltway show “Face the Nation” (3.3 million).
+This TV season, “Meet the Press” is averaging 3.2 million viewers — second to the CBS Sunday Beltway show “Face the Nation” (3.3 million).
 The first half is, anyway.
-CBS News breaks the show into two separate programs for ratings purposes because, as it has explained in the past, the second, newer half-hour does not have the station clearances of the first half-hour. (“Face 1” is cleared in 99 percent of the country, while “Face 2” is available in 84 percent.)
+CBS News breaks its show into two programs for ratings purposes because, as it has explained in the past, the second, newer half-hour does not have as many station clearances as the first half-hour. (“Face 1” is cleared in 99 percent of the country, while “Face 2” is available in 84 percent.)

-Since Russert’s final full season, “MtP” the program has lost 20 percent of its audience; “FtN,” on the other hand — which is still anchored by Bob Schieffer — has gained 23 percent.
+Since Russert’s final full season, “MtP” has lost 20 percent of its audience.
+“FtN,” on the other hand — which is still anchored by Bob Schieffer — has gained 23 percent.

-ABC’s “This Week,” now anchored once again by George Stephanopoulos, trails the other two programs, with an average audience of 2.7 million this season.
-On the bright side, that’s up considerably compared to The Christian Amanpour Years.
+ABC’s “This Week,” now anchored once again by George Stephanopoulos, trails the other two programs with an average audience of 2.7 million this season.
+On the bright side, that’s up considerably compared with The Christiane Amanpour Years.

 Before taking over the anchor chair on “MtP,” Gregory was NBC News’s chief White House correspondent; he joined NBC in ’95.